 What is LinkedIn Live?

 LinkedIn live is an exclusive live-streaming feature for eligible LinkedIn members and page admins.
-You can use it to broadcast a variety of content, such as product launch ceremonies, guest interviews, online workshops/seminars, live Q&A sessions, and more.
+You can use it to broadcast various content, such as product launch ceremonies, guest interviews, online workshops/seminars, live Q&A sessions, and more.

 One thing you must keep in mind is that LinkedIn prevents promotion and selling using LinkedIn live.
 This means you must keep your live videos for brand awareness or community-building purposes instead of making direct sales pitches.